D.C. United to open camp with a new coach and an unsettled roster

 Winger Paul Arriola, a U.S. national team member, is expected to remain on loan to Swansea City until at least the second week of May.
 There is an outside chance he does not return.

 “We lost, in my eyes, the best player,” Losada said.
 “We will see if he comes back.
-If he does, fantastic, but that’s something for May-June.”
+If he does, fantastic, but that’s something for May to June.”

 The preseason roster will include two former United standouts seeking to revive their careers after injury setbacks: Andy Najar, 27, who played sparingly for Los Angeles FC last season following seven years in Belgium, and Rodney Wallace, 32, who hasn’t played since April 2019.